 Community entranceway landscaping

-The Audubon-at-Home program in partnership with Plant NOVA Natives obtained a grant from Dominion Energy to award seven matching mini-grants to community associations for converting their entranceway landscaping to all Virginia native plants.
+The Northern Virginia Bird Alliance Wildlife Sanctuary (formerly Audubon-at-Home) program, in partnership with Plant NOVA Natives, obtained a grant from Dominion Energy to award seven matching mini-grants to community associations for converting their entranceway landscaping to all Virginia native plants.
 The mini-grants stipulated that the landscaping be designed so that the community's standard landscape company could maintain it.
 The projects were installed in the fall of 2021.
 The "after" photos are from Spring 2022.
 We asked the organizers to share thoughts about their experience that might help other communities.

 Auburn Village Condominium